Mumtaz

-Mumtaz (ممتاز) means "excellent" in the Arabic language.
+Mumtaz, Momtaz, Mamtaz, or Mümtaz (ممتاز) is a unisex given name of Arabic origin.
+It means "excellent" in Arabic.
 It may be used to signal commendation for an achievement, similar in meaning to bravo and kudos.

-Derived from it is a personal name commonly used in various countries in the Muslim world, mainly Afghanistan, Brunei, Malaysia, Pakistan, Bangladesh, India and Turkey.
-It can also be used as a female name.
+Derived from it is a personal name commonly used in various countries in the Muslim world, mainly Afghanistan, Brunei, Malaysia, Pakistan, Bangladesh, India, and Turkey.
 Mumtazah is a related female version.
+Notable people with the name include: